Post abortion care

-- Do not use tampons.
+- Do not use tampons for two weeks.

 - Do not take tub baths, douche, or go swimming for the next two weeks.
 Showers and sponge baths are fine.

-You can resume your normal routine after two weeks as long as there are no problems.
+- You can resume your normal routine after two weeks as long as there are no problems.

-your temperature each morning and evening for the next week or if you
+your temperature each morning and evening for the next week or if you are

-A follow-up exam is very important to
+A follow-up exam is very

-birth control plan.
+your birth control plan.
 If there is a post abortion problem call us

 immediately and we will treat you at no extra charge.